 Click here to get access to the full list!

-Jim Crumly owns shares of Sangamo Therapeutics.
-The Motley Fool owns shares of GameStop and has the following options: short October 2018 $15 calls on GameStop.
+Jim Crumly owns shares of Apple.
+The Motley Fool owns shares of and recommends Apple.
+The Motley Fool owns shares of Qualcomm and has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy .